james702283/AI-Cohort-Daily-Check-in/README.md

    python app.py
    ```

+6. A file named checkins.json will be created automatically in the folder to store the data.

-6. Open your browser:
+7. Open your browser:
+   * User View: Navigate to http://127.0.0.1:5000/
-   * Navigate to http://127.0.0.1:5000 to see and use the application.
+   * Admin View: Navigate to http://127.0.0.1:5000/admin

 Last updated: June 19, 2025